Hubert Dreyfus: Dreyfus' criticism of AI

 Dreyfus's arguments against this position are taken from the phenomenological and hermeneutical tradition (especially the work of Martin Heidegger).
 Heidegger argued that, contrary to the cognitivist views (on which AI has been based), our being is in fact highly context-bound, which is why the two context-free assumptions are false.
 Dreyfus doesn't deny that we can choose to see human (or any) activity as being 'law-governed', in the same way that we can choose to see reality as consisting of indivisible atomic facts... if we wish.
 But it is a huge leap from that to state that because we want to or can see things in this way that it is therefore an objective fact that they are the case.
 In fact, Dreyfus argues that they are not (necessarily) the case, and that, therefore, any research program that assumes they are will quickly run into profound theoretical and practical problems.
 Therefore, the current efforts of workers in the field are doomed to failure.

 Dreyfus argues that to get a device or devices with human-like intelligence would require them to have a human-like being-in-the-world and to have bodies more or less like ours, and social acculturation (i.e. a society) more or less like ours.
 (This view is shared by psychologists in the embodied psychology (Lakoff and Johnson 1999) and distributed cognition traditions.
 His opinions are similar to those of robotics researchers such as Rodney Brooks as well as researchers in the field of artificial life.)

+Contrary to a popular misconception, Dreyfus never predicted that computers would never beat humans at chess.
+In Alchemy and Artificial Intelligence, he only reported (correctly) the state of the art of the time: "Still no chess program can play even amateur chess."

 Daniel Crevier writes: "time has proven the accuracy and perceptiveness of some of Dreyfus's comments.
 Had he formulated them less aggressively, constructive actions they suggested might have been taken much earlier."